Dr Puria Parvini

 He is conducting clinical research on Immediate implantation and immediate loading (different implant systems), Augmentation procedures (DFG-project), Zirconia implants (different implant systems), Bone substitute materials (canine model).

-He is twice recipient of the Award for Excellence in Teaching at Goethe University.
+He is multiple recipient of the Award for Excellence in Teaching at Goethe University.

 The Speaker’s Scientific Publications